zyro/elixir-uuid/README.md

 UUID generator and utilities for [Elixir](http://elixir-lang.org/).
 See [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt).

+**Note: As of version 1.2, this library has renamed from [uuid](https://hex.pm/packages/uuid) to [elixir_uuid](https://hex.pm/packages/elixir_uuid) as a solution to package name conflicts.
+Use [elixir_uuid](https://hex.pm/packages/elixir_uuid) going forward.**

 ### Installation

-The latest version is `1.1.8` and requires Elixir `~> 1.0`.
+The latest pre-rename version is `1.1.9` and requires Elixir `~> 1.0`.
 New releases may change this minimum compatible version depending on breaking language changes.
 The [changelog](https://github.com/zyro/elixir-uuid/blob/master/CHANGELOG.md) lists every available release and its corresponding language version requirement.

 Releases are published through [hex.pm](https://hex.pm/packages/uuid).
 Add as a dependency in your `mix.exs` file:
 ```elixir